shopware/docs/guides/hosting/performance/performance-tweaks.md

 we are using `moderate` everywhere.
 That means a user must interact with a link to execute the pre-rendering.

 ::: info
-Keep in mind that pre-rendering is putting extra load on your server and also can affect your [Analytics](https://developer.chrome.com/docs/web-platform/prerender-pages#impact-on-analytics).
+Keep in mind that pre-rendering puts extra load on your server and also can affect your [Analytics](https://developer.chrome.com/docs/web-platform/prerender-pages#impact-on-analytics).
 :::